csb5294/RNA-seq-Project/README.md

    - PCA plot: Variance stabilized counts were used to analyze sample clustering
    - Volcano plot: Highlighted significantly up-regulated and down-regulated genes
    - Heatmaps: The top differentially expressed genes showed consistent expression patterns across replicates.

+## Results

+Figures can be located under results/figures.

+#### PCA Plot
+The PCA plot showed a clear separation between the control and the POU1F1-overexpressing samples along PC1 (54% variance) and PC2 (29% variance), indicating that POU1F1 leads to clear changes in gene expression.

+#### Volcano Plot
+The volcano plot identifies 4 significantly differentially expressed genes.
+Three of these genes were upregulated and one was downregulated indicating potential targets for further investigation.

+#### Heatmaps
+A heatmap of the 4 genes differentially expressed in the volcano plot were plotted on a heatmap to visualize their clustering between the control and the POU1F1-overexpressing smaples.
+A separate hehatmap with the top 10 genes was also created and it showed a similar clustering with 3 genes showing downregulation and 7 showing upregulation.
+This confirms the results from the PCA and Volcano plots and visually demonstrates the differences in expression.

+## Conclusion

+This project deonstrates a coplete RNA-Seq pipeline from raw counts to visualization.
+POU1F1 overexpression induces a clear transcriptional signature in HMEC cells as showen by the PCA seaparation, differentially expressed genes, and heatmap patterns.
+This project highlights skills in computational genomics, statistical analysis, and data visualization suitable for both academic and industry applications.